Combinatorics of double cosets and fundamental domains for the subgroups of the modular group: Algorithms for congruence subgroups

 \begin{Prop} For any orbit representative $(a,b)$ for the action of $(\Z/N)^*$ on ${}_N\mathbb{Y}$ from the previous proposition construct a matrix $A_{(a,b)}=\left(\begin{smallmatrix}c&d\\a&b\end{smallmatrix}\right)\in\mathrm{SL}_2(\Z/N)$.
 The set formed by the images of all such matrices in ${}_N\Gamma$ will be the set of orbit representatives for the action of ${}_N\Gamma_0(N)$ on ${}_N\Gamma$.

-The reduction procedure is as follows: take an element $A\in{}_N\Gamma$, lift it to a matrix $A'\in\SL_2(\Z)$ and apply the reduction procedure from the previous proposition to the transpose of the first column of $A'$ to obtain a couple $(a,b)$; the matrix $A_{(a,b)}$ will be the orbit representative of $A$.
+The reduction procedure is as follows: take an element $A\in{}_N\Gamma$, lift it to a matrix $A'\in\SL_2(\Z/N)$ and apply the reduction procedure from the previous proposition to the second row of $A'$ to obtain a couple $(a,b)$; the matrix $A_{(a,b)}$ will be the orbit representative of $A$.
 The reduction procedure takes $O(P\log N)$ operations.

 Note that the element of ${}_N\Gamma_0(N)$ that takes $A_{(a,b)}$ to $A$ is $A\cdot A_{(a,b)}^{-1}$.